 ML4Q&A continues featuring theoretical physicists in ML4Q.
 In the third episode, Kathrin Dorn (PhD student, Egger group) speaks to Dagmar Bruss, professor at the Institute for Theoretical Physcs III in Düsseldorf.
 They talk about Dagmar’s passion about quantum information theory, how a coffee break in Oxford changed her research focus to quantum key distribution, her experience with the impostor phenomenon and how she got involved in a supercosmos project in astronomical technology.

 Listen here to the full podcast episode with Dagmar or using your podcatcher.

 ML4Q&A continues featuring theoretical physicists in ML4Q.
 In the second episode, Chris Dickel is talking to David Gross, professor in Cologne and vice spokesperson of the ML4Q cluster.
 David’s research interests lie on the application of rigorous mathematical methods to problems in quantum information theory and many-body theory.
 We talk about his career path, advising student projects in theoretical physics, teaching quantum mechanics and the Google event he was probably never invited to.

 What is ML4Q&A?

-In our new podcast series ML4Q&A we want to give researchers in the cluster the opportunity to explain their research activities to the scientific community and the scientifically interested public.
+In our podcast series ML4Q&A we want to give researchers in the cluster the opportunity to explain their research activities to the scientific community and the scientifically interested public.
 We will talk about specific projects, but also about how the field of quantum technology is evolving and how it is to be part of this field.
 The podcast is going to feature the work of members in and close to ML4Q in different academic positions.

 Because voice is the new thing!
-Well, this may be part of it, but we also want to offer content in different formats and make the travel sessions between the different locations of ML4Q (once traveling is possible again) more interesting by giving you something to listen to.
+Well, this may be part of it, but we also want to offer content in different formats and make the travel sessions between the different locations of ML4Q (once travelling is possible again) more interesting by giving you something to listen to.